-- Textbooks are to be returned in the condition in which they were issued, subject to normal wear and tear: - Textbooks are to be used for the purpose intended; - > Textbooks are to be brought to and from classes unless otherwise directed by the teachers; - Loss of a textbook is to be reported immediately by the student to the Textbook Department. - Payment for the lost or damaged textbooks is the responsibility of the student and is to be made to the school; - Textbooks lost by other students are to be returned to the school when found;
+- Textbooks are to be returned in the condition in which they were issued, subject to normal wear and tear; - Textbooks are to be used for the purpose intended; - Textbooks are to be brought to and from classes unless otherwise directed by the teacher; - Loss of a textbook is to be reported immediately by the student to the teacher; - Payment for lost or damaged textbooks is to be made to the school; - Textbooks lost by other students are to be returned to the school when found.

 In many classes, the school district has purchased an additional "classroom set" of books for student use.
-In those classes, students may leave the book checked out to them at home and use the "classroom set" while at school.
+In those classes students may leave the book checked out to them at home and use the "classroom set" while at school.
 This should help alleviate the need for students to carry such heavy backpacks from class to class.